A book on ethics and philosophy of values

 A/ In the object?

-When we seek the value of things, our natural instinct is probably to look for it in the things themselves.
-I call “axiological objectivism” this reflex.
-Value is scrutinized in the very thing, in the heart of it, and is examined in different ways, by several methods; it is by studying the world itself that we shall find out its value.
+When we look for the value of things, the most natural reflex is probably to look for it in the things themselves.
+I call this reflex ‘axiological objectivism’.
+Value scrutinised in the thing itself, at the heart of it, questioned in various ways, by various methods; it is by studying the world itself that we will discover its value.

-The failure of this perspective is obvious, if we admit that values are still unfounded.
-We have already examined some of the implicit methods that the objectivism has used: the qualitative method, the hedonistic one… but we have now to consider the two methods that have been privileged by objectivism, and properly conceptualized: intuitionism, and formal axiologies.
+The failure of this attitude seems obvious to us, if we accept that values are in fact still unfounded.
+We have already examined some of the latent methods, not explicitly thematised, that objectivism was able to use: the qualitative method, hedonism, etc., but we still have to examine the two methods that were favoured by objectivism and conceptualised: intuitionism and the projects for a formal axiology.

-Maybe it is improper to consider intuitionism as a “method”.
-As a matter of fact, a method may be defined as a set of processes, of “tricks”, which will be used to reach a truth which cannot be achieved immediately.
-A method presents the rules by the mediation of which we will achieve a goal.
-But what the axiological intuitionism precisely claims, is that there is no need of the mediation of this or that rule, in order to find out the value of something, since this value is immediately given to us.
+It is perhaps inappropriate to describe intuitionism as a 'method'.
+A method, in fact, is characterised as a set of procedures, a set of "tricks" that we use in order to reach a truth that we cannot immediately grasp.
+A method sets out the rules by the mediation of which a goal is to be achieved.
+What axiological intuitionism maintains is precisely that there is no need to have recourse to the mediation of such and such rules in order to grasp the value of a thing, since this value immediately presents itself to us.

-Furthermore, a method is a set of rules that serves to find the solution of a problem.
-For intuitionism, on the contrary, the problem does not arise.
-By this, I do not mean that for this doctrine the solution of the problem of values is obvious, but more radically: there is no problem of values at all.
-The value of this or that thing is immediately apparent to us, and we need not examine it.
-Everyone knows what has a value, and what has not, because a faculty in us, intuition, reveals it to us at once.
+Furthermore, a method is given as a set of rules for arriving at the solution to a problem.
+For intuitionism, on the other hand, the problem of values does not arise.
+It does not mean that for intuitionism the solution to the problem of values is self-evident, but more radically that there is no problem of values.
+The value of this or that thing is immediately apparent to us, without our even needing to question it.
+Everyone knows perfectly well what has value and what does not, because a faculty within us, intuition, reveals it to us immediately.

-In this respect, those who ask about the problem of values appear as these philosophers who have first raised a dust, and then […] complain that [they] can’t see, described by Berkeley in his Principles of human knowledge.
-In other words: the philosophical reflection has not helped the human mind to discover a problem, the problem of values, but has artificially created a false problem where there are only solutions, or rather – since a solution presupposes a preliminary problem- only facts.
+Those who ask themselves the problem of values then appear like the philosophers who have first raised a dust, and then […] complain that [they] can’t see, as Berkeley says in his Principles of Human Knowledge.
+In other words: philosophical reflection has not led to discover a problem, the problem of values, but to create from scratch an artificial problem where there are only solutions, or rather - since a solution presupposes a prior problem – only facts.

 1. Rules for the direction of mind, IV